 Get inbox messages

 Retrieve a paginated list of email messages available in the Woodpecker inbox.
 You can use the available parameters to narrow down the results by mailbox, campaign, prospect status, or interest level.
-In standard Woodpecker accounts and agency HQs, the /inbox
+In standard Woodpecker accounts and agency HQs, the /inbox endpoint lets you access emails from mailboxes connected by the owner of the API key.
+In agency client accounts, it provides access to all connected mailboxes.

 If you'd like to retrieve responses for a specific prospect, use the v2/prospects endpoint